LetsChatItUpWithChatGPT/TeamAgreement/README.md

 **How can you best utilize these strengths in the execution of your project?**

- - Donna : [placeholder text for Donna's input]
+ - Donna : To help the team tackle problems together and help to the overall success of the project
  - Hayden : Project Management and team organization
  - Kao : Leverage critical thinking, finding solutions, and meticulousness to ensure project success.
  - Kenya : to work with the team in the best way possible